sgmurphy/wordpress-plugins/yith-woocommerce-wishlist/readme.txt

 = I am currently using Wishlist plugin with Catalog Mode enabled in my site.
 Prices for products should disappear, yet they still appear in the wishlist page.
 Can I remove them? =
 Yes, of course you can.
 To avoid Wishlist page to show product prices, you can hide price column from wishlist table.
 Go to YITH -> Wishlist -> Wishlist Page Options and disable option "Product price".

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-wishlist)

 == Screenshots ==

 1. The page with "Add to wishlist" button